SuperMom Is Overrated!

-“ADHD must be addressed as a family issue rather than a child issue when the mother also has ADHD,” says Patricia Quinn, M.D., the director of the National Center for Gender Issues and ADHD.
+“ADHD must be addressed as a family issue rather than a child issue when the mother also has ADHD,” says Patricia Quinn, M.D., a developmental pediatrician and the director of the National Center for Girls and Women with ADHD.
 Quinn points out that a mother will often go to any length to find help for her child with ADHD, and yet leave her own ADHD needs unmet.
 “Supporting the mother’s needs becomes an integral part of helping a child with ADHD,” says Quinn.

 Unfortunately, few of these women get the support they need.
 There are few support groups that focus on the unique needs of women with ADHD.
 Husbands may not understand what they could be doing to help their wives and may have unrealistic expectations of the relationship and responsibilities.
 In-laws and other family members may criticize the way the house looks or other obvious signs of ADHD problems.
 “We need to remedy this situation by becoming more aware of and providing more support and understanding for women with ADHD,” says Quinn.

 Terry Matlen offered survival tips for women with ADD in her presentation at a recent conference sponsored by the Attention Deficit Disorder Association.
 Her first tip: Accept that you have ADHD.